isadri/isadri/README.md

 # 👋 Hi, I'm Issam Abkadri

 ## 🚀 About Me
-- 🔭 Currently a student at 1337 Coding School Khouribga
+- 🔭 Currently a student at 1337 Coding School Khouribga.
-- 🌱 Learning software engineering, with a focus on low-level programming, network programming, and system design
+- 🌱 Learning software engineering, with a focus on low-level programming, network programming, and system design.
-- 👯 Looking to collaborate on open-source projects, coding challenges, and software development teams
+- 👯 Looking to collaborate on open-source projects, coding challenges, and software development teams.
-- 💻 Passionate about building efficient, scalable, and high-performance software solutions
+- 💻 Passionate about building efficient, scalable, and high-performance software solutions.
-- 🌍 Always eager to explore new technologies, improve my problem-solving skills, and deepen my understanding of software systems
+- 🌍 Always eager to explore new technologies, improve my problem-solving skills, and deepen my understanding of software systems.

 ## 🛠️ Tech Stack